-A student who is disabled is protected from discrimination in two ways:
+A student with a disability is protected from discrimination in two ways:

-- 1. They are entitled not to be treated less favourably than a non-disabled student for a reason relating to their disability. - 2.
+- 1. They are entitled not to be treated less favourably than a student without a disability for a reason relating to their disability. - 2.
 They are entitled to have reasonable adjustments made with respect to admission arrangements or in the provision of education and associated services, to prevent them being placed at a substantial disadvantage, unless the refusal to make those adjustments is justified.